Batch File Rename Tool

 You might also find these tools useful:

-- Disk Space Analyzer — Scan folders and identify large files.
+- Disk Space Analyzer — Visualize which folders and files consume the most space.

-- Glob Pattern Tester — Test file matching patterns visually.
+- Glob Pattern Tester — Prototype file-matching patterns like

-- Encrypt File — Securely encrypt files with AES-256 encryption.
+*.jpgor**/draft-*.md. - Encrypt File — Encrypt renamed files with AES-256 before sharing or archiving.